 The College reserves the right to withdraw or modify any of the courses, costs or programs listed in this catalog, to cancel any course or program for which it deems registration insufficient, usually less than ten registrants, to make any other changes which it considers necessary or desirable.

 A maximum of six credits for graduate courses completed at another institution prior to matriculation at Manhattan College may be granted if the courses are equivalent to those required at Manhattan College.
-The courses must have been taken within the five year period prior to acceptance as a matriculated student and have been awarded the grade of B or better.
+The courses must have been taken within the five-year period prior to acceptance as a matriculated student and have been awarded the grade of B or better.
 Request for such transfer credit must be made at the time of filing the application for admission.
 In general, credits that have been used to earn one degree may not be applied to the degree requirements of another degree.
-The request for transfer credit must be submitted to the Office of Admissions.
 Courses accepted for transfer credit will be noted on the Manhattan College academic record.
 However, the grades will not be counted in the Manhattan College grade point average.

 Students are required to officially register for each session in which they will be in attendance.
-Before the actual registration, students must submit a registration form approved by their program director.
 Payment must be provided in advance of the time of registration.